Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Updated project configuration.

-Note, Claude automatically compacts when context fills up, but doing it manually gives you control over the precise moment.
+Note, Claude compacts automatically when context fills up, but doing it manually gives you control over the precise moment.

 # Pipe big logs